-Places in Time: The Art of Kenneth Steel at Weston Park Museum, Sheffield, Until 2 May 2022, free entry
+Places in Time: The Art of Kenneth Steel at Weston Park Museum, Sheffield, 17 December 2021–2 May 2022, free entry

 Sheffield’s Weston Park Museum is celebrating local artist Kenneth Steel, whose name is perhaps not known to many unlike his artistic output.
 The Places in Time: The Art of Kenneth Steel exhibition features over 100 drawings, paintings, prints, posters and more.
 Known for mid-century travel posters and depictions of architectural landmarks, Steel’s work has an instantly recognisable style, its realism mixed with the warmth of fondly-remembered places visited on a late summer holiday.